dwarvesf/brainery/memo/how-we-setup-cicd.md

 ---
 tags:
   - devops
+  - engineering
 title: How We Setup Cicd
 date: 2021-02-16
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type: memo
 hide_frontmatter: false
-author: null
+author:
 created_time: 2021-07-20
 created: 2021-02-16
 ---

 Before we dig through a detailed process, let's set some grounded knowledge about the CI/CD:

 `CI` stands for continuous integration.
 It involves linting, testing, building, and merging developers' various code changes into a shared repository such as GitHub, Gitlab, or pushing software images to a container registry, usually multiple times per day.